ios-factor/ios-factor.com/factors/deployment.md

 permalink: deployment
 ---

-As described in the `Dependencies` section, the code repository should include all dependencies needed to build, test and release the iOS app.
+As described in the [Dependencies](/dependencies) factor, the code repository should include all dependencies needed to build, test and release the iOS app.

 As soon as your app fulfills that requirement, you can release new app updates from **any** machine (Note: currently we are limited to macOS-based machines until Apple opens up their toolchain for Linux)